2023 West Lancashire by-election

-A by-election for the United Kingdom parliamentary constituency of West Lancashire was held on 9 February 2023, following the resignation of incumbent member of Parliament Rosie Cooper.
-She announced her resignation in order to take up the job as chair of Mersey Care NHS Foundation Trust.
+A by-election for the United Kingdom parliamentary constituency of West Lancashire was held on 9 February 2023, following the resignation of incumbent Labour Party MP Rosie Cooper in order to take up the job of chair of Mersey Care NHS Foundation Trust.
 Ashley Dalton held the seat for Labour.

 Background

 West Lancashire covers the southern part of the borough of the same name, with the major settlements being the towns of Burscough, Ormskirk and Skelmersdale.
 The rest of the population live in the surrounding villages.
 The seat is considered part of the red wall, and voted 55% in favour of Brexit in the 2016 EU membership referendum.

 The constituency was created as the successor to Ormskirk for the 1983 general election and was held by Conservative Ken Hind until 1992 when it was taken for Labour by Colin Pickthall.
 Pickthall retired in 2005, and was succeeded by former Liberal Democrat candidate Rosie Cooper who was re-elected at each subsequent election.
 West Lancashire is considered a strong Labour seat.

 Cooper had served as MP since the 2005 general election.
 She announced her resignation in September 2022.
 In November, The Times reported that Cooper was delaying her resignation in an attempt to secure a peerage, meaning that the writ of election could not be moved until January 2023 at the earliest.
 Cooper resigned her seat on 30 November, by means of being appointed as Steward of the Chiltern Hundreds.
 The by-election was the first scheduled in 2023 and was the first by-election held in the West Lancashire constituency.